Andy4495/TI_Platform_Cores_For_Arduino/README.md

 ## MSP430 Compiler Versions

 There are two different platform cores available for MSP430 processors.
-The older GCC 4.6 compiler is the last version officially published by Energia.
-A newer GCC version 9.3 was published by Texas Instruments, but was never included in the official Energia MSP430 platform core.

-The older GCC 4.6 compiler was released in 2012 and does not support some newer features in the C++ language.
-GCC 9.3 supports C++11 and C++14 by default.

-The package index listed [above](#loading-a-launchpad-board-into-arduino-ide) includes two MSP430 platform packages:
+The main difference between them is the compiler version:

 - "Energia MSP430 boards" - Installs MSP430 boards with the old GCC 4.6 compiler
 - "Energia MSP430 boards (GCCv9)" - Installs MSP430 boards with the newer GCC 9.3 compiler

+The GCC 4.6 compiler is the last version officially published by Energia.
+GCC 4.6 was released in 2012 and does not support C++11 or C++14.

+GCC 9.3 fully supports C++11 and C++14 by default.
+GCC9.3 is the last MSP430 GCC compiler version released by Texas Instruments.

-This allows you to have both compilers installed so that you can easily switch between them.
-There are some compatibility issues when using the GCC 9.3 compiler as outlined in this [migration README][203].
+Having two distinct platform cores allows you to have both compilers installed so that you can easily switch between them.
+Code which was originally compiled with GCC 4.6 may run into some compatibility issues when compiled with GCC 9.3, as outlined in this [migration README][203].

-Be sure to select the correct board and compiler version from the Tools->Board menu.
+If you install both platforms, be sure to select the correct platform core and board from the Tools->Board menu.

-Note that the MSP432 and Tiva platforms install GCC 8.3, which support C++11 and C++14 by default.
+Note that the MSP432 and Tiva platforms install GCC 8.3, which fully support C++11 and C++14 by default.

 ### GitHub Actions and Arduino Command Line